Slow Cooker Chicken Pot Roast

 How to Make Slow Cooker Chicken Pot Roast

-Step 1: Layer the chicken and vegetables
+Step 1: Layer

-Step 2: Mix the gravy base
+Step 2: Mix

 In a small bowl, whisk together the chicken stock, au jus mix, chicken gravy mix, garlic powder, onion powder, and black pepper.
 Make sure everything is well combined so there are no dry pockets of seasoning.
+This flavorful gravy is going to be the star of the show!

-Step 3: Pour and cover
+Step 3: Pour & Cover

-Step 4: Slow cook to perfection
+Step 4: Slow Cook to Perfection

-Step 5: Garnish and serve
+Step 5: Garnish & Serve

 A plate of shredded meat with carrots and gravy served over mashed potatoes, with green beans on the side, sits on a striped napkin next to a green glass and wooden spoon.